How an eccentric engineer at the Beatles’ record company invented the CT scan

 Godfrey Hounsfield’s early life did not suggest that he would accomplish much at all.
 He was not a particularly good student.
 As a young boy his teachers described him as “thick.”

-He joined the British Royal Air Force at the start of the Second World War, but he wasn’t much of a soldier.
+He joined the British Royal Air Force at the start of World War II, but he wasn’t much of a soldier.
 He was, however, a wizard with electrical machinery—especially the newly invented radar that he would jury-rig to help pilots better find their way home on dark, cloudy nights.

 After the war, Hounsfield followed his commander’s advice and got a degree in engineering.
 He practiced his trade at EMI—the company would become better known for selling Beatles albums, but started out as Electric and Music Industries, with a focus on electronics and electrical engineering.